CrazySue/CrazySue/README.md

 Our official email: crazysue@126.com Feel free to send us suggestions or fun stuff~
 We especially love using emoticons, except in formal documents!
 You might even find emoticons hidden in the code!
-We will also provide an English version, yes, the Microsoft-style English hehe (¬◡¬)✧